christopherAlberts/Hermes/README.md

 ```
 0# Hello Venus
 ```
-Hermes will then insure it gets delivered to the right exchange.
-Once the message is delivered Hermes will wait to receive the response. __It must recieve a responce to continue.__ Once Hermes receives the response, it will then sent it through to the user.
+Hermes will then insure the message (without "0#") gets delivered to the right exchange.
+Once the message is delivered Hermes will wait to receive the response. __It must recieve a responce to continue.__ Once a response is received, Hermes will then sent it through to the user.
 After the response is sent through Hermes will go through all the response files from all the exchanges.
-To check if there are any additional information the might have come through.
+To check if there are any additional information that might have come through.

 ### Compiling The .exe ###